Coaching articles, coaching studies, employee coaching, coaching education, behavioral

 constantly updating our advanced Masters-Level

 text books enrich the knowledge base for the international

 coaching community in general.

-For over a decade, we have
+For over two decades, we have

 worked with many of the world’s leading organizations